-DCC Highways (Local Highways Authority) - 04/08/2022 (referral), 18/08/2022, 05/01/2023, 09/01/2023 and 12/01/2023
+DCC Highways (Local Highways Authority) - 04/08/2022 (referral), 18/08/2022, 05/01/2023, 09/01/2023, 12/01/2023 and 05/05/2023

 - initial comments were made by the LHA seeking clarification whether the access would be sought for S38 adoption, as the plan did not show the extent of this.
 They also commented that no visibility splays were marked on plans internally or to Primrose Hill.
 Road widths, parking bays and servicing arrangements all seemed to be acceptable to the LHA, but they required vehicle turning / tracking to be demonstrated. - Further detailed were submitted by the applicant.
 The LHA commented: - an application for the Stopping up of the existing Highway Maintainable at Public Expanse (HM@PE) will need to be made under Section 247 of the Town and Country Planning Act (T&CPA). - Only splays of 2.4m x 19m have been shown on drawing 39502-S3-P1, please explain the reduction from the requested 2.4m x 43m. - Carriageway and footway measurement should be annotated on plans. - Refuse tracking appears to show reliance on land not being put forward for adoption by the LHA. - Amended details were provided by the applicant to address the comments made above.
 A stopping up application will be made in due course.
-And the reliance upon some of the private driveway is accepted as the refuse collection service will be undertaken by BDC, where the site and the development being served will also be owned by BDC, so no third party liability issues are raised.
+And the reliance upon some of the private driveway is accepted as the refuse collection service will be undertaken by BDC, where the site and the development being served will also be owned by BDC, so no third party liability issues are raised. - Further comments were received from the LHA following consultation on the amended scheme.
+They reiterated the need for the development to be the subject of stopping up and the new highway layout future adoption.
+But were satisfied these matters could be dealt with by appropriate planning conditions.

-DCC Flood (Lead Local Flood Authority) - 07/12/2022 and 14/12/2022
+DCC Flood (Lead Local Flood Authority) - 07/12/2022, 14/12/2022 and 22/05/2023